Alex-Zaharow/php-oauth-consumer/README.md

 	'size' => '1000'
 );

-// If you already have an access or request token, pass it as well otherwise,
+// If you already have an access or request token, pass it as well.
+Otherwise,
-// just pass null.
+// just omit this parameter or pass null.
 $token = null;
 $token = new OAuthToken('access_token','access_token_secret');
 // Generate a new OAuth request.
 Supported methods include GET and POST.